SentinelOne Configuration

 • We’ve been unable to retrieve SentinelOne data from the device

 In the case of a recoverable error (e.g. the SentinelOne API is unresponsive), the SentinelOne integration will show that it has failed to sync and the time of the last successful sync.
-The Device Integrations page will reflect the time of the last successful sync.
+The Device Settings page will reflect the time of the last successful sync.
 When we are able to reach the SentinelOne API, the errors will be resolved automatically.

 In the case of an unrecoverable error (e.g. the SentinelOne credentials are no longer valid, is deleted, or the permissions have been altered), the SentinelOne integration will stop attempting to connect.
 Admins will be notified via email that the SentinelOne integration needs attention.
 For these errors, we recommend reconfiguring the integration and inputting new API client information.

-Last updated 29 days ago
+Last updated 2 months ago